 (Empire Mercantile, Inc.) The seller had built up a successful business over the years importing goods primarily from China and distributing them to their US customers.
 He was ready to retire at age 68 and interviewed a couple of business brokers to represent him and chose Synergy Business Brokers for our comprehensive Marketing approach.
 We were able to provide him with 3 offers, and he sold the business for the full asking price.
 The seller will stay on after the sale for a couple of months to provide training and a transition.

-Philadelphia based importer of bath and storage products from Hong Kong and mainland China and distribute the products to big-box national retailers.
+(NML Group) Philadelphia based importer of bath and storage products from Hong Kong and mainland China and distributed the products to big-box national retailers.
 They developed a reputation with their customers for high-quality service and quality control.
-The company’s business was adversely affected by the China tariffs so it took some time to find the right buyer that was OK with this.
+The company’s business was adversely affected by the China tariffs, so it took some time to find the right buyer that was OK with this.
 The buyer sees a good opportunity to grow the business based on the companies reputation and customers.

 (Thunderbolt Distribution) Before contacting us, the Owner had used another business broker for over a year and a half to try to sell his business.
 After the owner contacted us, we were able to locate a qualified buyer within 10 days and have an accepted offer within 20 days.
 A contract was signed in 6 weeks, and the deal closed 10 weeks from our first phone call with the seller.
 The owner was in his 60’s and thanked us for allowing him to retire after a brief transition with the new owner.